LayZeeDK/LayZeeDK/README.md

 I am a member of the following FOSS teams:
 - [👷 ngworkers](https://github.com/ngworker): Angular libraries and utilities.
 - [🐳 nxworkers](https://github.com/nx-worker): (Nrwl) Nx libraries and utilities.
-- [⚡ RxAngular](https://github.com/rx-angular): Reactive extensions for Angular.
+- [⚡ RxAngular](https://github.com/rx-angular): Reactive performance and DX extensions for Angular.

 # Open Learning maintainer and organizer
 I am co-founder, organizer, and maintainer of these Open Learning GitHub organizations and projects.
 I provide free and open platforms for public tech contributors and content creators to learn, grow, and share their knowledge in public.